unnamed-lab/cypheir-colour-scheme/ReadMe.md

 Contributions are welcome!
 If you'd like to improve the color scheme or add support for additional languages, feel free to submit a pull request.

+### Special Thanks

+We would love to give a special shout out and thanks to the creators of the following dependecies, for their hardwork helped in the build of the package.

+- tsup
+- typescript
+- color-name-list
+- nearest-color
+- @changesets/cli

 ## License

 This project is licensed under the [MIT License](https://github.com/unnamed-lab/cypheir-colour-scheme/blob/main/LICENSE).